 Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
 Since a young age, Eric has been a focused, dedicated student and has wanted to make his family proud.
 However, getting to where he is today hasn’t been easy.

 Eric was raised by his mother.
 His father died when he was young.
 To make ends meet, Eric’s mother found occasional work near the slums such as working in a salon and making beadwork.
 With the work, Eric’s mother was able to rent a small two-roomed home in the slums.
-The home’s walls were made of iron sheets and had no electricity or running water.
+Home had iron sheets walls, no electricity or running water.

-Upon graduation, Eric was promoted again at Digital Divide Data and is now a full-time Project Manager managing a team of people and interacting with clients.
+Upon graduation, Eric was promoted as a full-time Project Manager at Digital Divide Data, managing team and client interactions.
 He is looking for a new apartment out of the slums.
 He has made it into the Kenyan middle class.

 His sponsors Keith and Kathleen Kale said, “We are very proud of Eric and his accomplishments.
 By keeping steadily on track, he was able to work his way through university and get his degree.
 He worked so hard and so many hours, it is inspiring.
 Congratulations to this fine young man.”